GenURL: A General Framework for Unsupervised Representation Learning: Method

 \subsection{Loss Function}

-Since we have formulated the URL problem as Eq.\ref{eq:final_loss} where $\widetilde p_{X}$ is regarded as the target, we discuss several similarity functions to achieve optimal embedding.
-Here, we consider $\widetilde p_{X}$ in two cases: (i) generated by incomplete metric spaces where the relationship between distant neighbors is unknown; (ii) generated by well-defined metric spaces.
-In case (i), we focus on preserving structures of each neighbor system (similar pairs).
-In case (ii), we should pay equal attention to dis-similar pairs to capture global relationships.
-We analyze these losses in various tasks by ablation studies in Sec.\ref{ch5:experiments}.
+As we formulate the URL problem as Eq.~\ref{eq:final_loss} where $\tilde p_{X}$ is regarded as the target, we discuss several similarity functions to achieve optimal embedding.
+Here, we consider $\tilde p_{X}$ in two cases: (i) generated by incomplete metric spaces where the relationship between distant neighbors is unknown; (ii) generated by well-defined metric spaces.
+In case (i), we focus on preserving the structures of each neighborhood system (similar pairs).
+In case (ii), we pay equal attention to dis-similar pairs to capture global relationships.
+We analyze these losses in various tasks by ablation studies in Sec.~\ref{ch5:experiments}.

-\paragraph{Mean squared error (MSE).} Mean squared error is the most commonly used loss function to measure the similarity between $\widetilde p_{X}$ and $\widetilde p_{Z}$ with $L_2$-norm,
+\paragraph{Mean squared error (MSE)} Mean squared error is the most commonly used loss function to measure the similarity between $\tilde p_{X}$ and $\tilde p_{Z}$ with $L_2$-norm,

-However, the MSE treats all sample pairs equally which will result in sub-optimal solutions in both cases.
+However, the MSE treats all sample pairs equally, resulting in sub-optimal solutions in both cases.

-\paragraph{Kullback-Leibler divergence (KL).} The KL divergence is commonly used to measure the similarity between two probability distributions,
+\paragraph{Kullback-Leibler divergence (KL)} The KL divergence is commonly used to measure the similarity between two probability distributions,

-When $\log\widetilde p_{X}$ is constant, the KL divergence is equal to the cross-entropy between $\widetilde p_{X}$ and $\widetilde p_{Z}$.
-We can regard $\widetilde p_{X}$ as a re-weight factor from similar sample pairs to dis-similar sample pairs.
-However, the KL divergence requires $\widetilde p_{Z}(z_i,z_j)=1$.
-When $\widetilde p_{Z}$ is not a probability distribution, it might result in a trivial solution, $\widetilde p_{Z}(z_i,z_j)\rightarrow0$ for each $\widetilde p_{X}(x_i,x_j)$.
+When $\log\tilde p_{X}$ is constant, the KL divergence is equal to the cross-entropy between $\tilde p_{X}$ and $\tilde p_{Z}$.
+We can regard $\tilde p_{X}$ as a re-weight factor from similar sample pairs to dis-similar sample pairs.
+However, the KL divergence requires $\tilde p_{Z}(z_i,z_j)=1$~\cite{jmlr2008tSNE}.
+When $\tilde p_{Z}$ is not a probability distribution~\cite{2018UMAP, eccv2022dlme}, it might result in a trivial solution, $\tilde p_{Z}(z_i,z_j)\rightarrow0$ for each $\tilde p_{X}(x_i,x_j)$.